 As ransomware becomes more sophisticated, companies are taking additional precautions when responding to attacks.
 It’s important to use safe browsing practices and show discretion when opening and downloading attachments from emails.
 Antivirus companies are working to evolve and respond to new forms of ransomware as they are discovered.

 In addition to antivirus, installing a firewall will help you reduce your attack surface and gain visibility into your network traffic.
-A firewall will make it easier for you to detect unusual behavior and block malicious file types.
+A firewall makes it easier for you to detect unusual behavior and block malicious file types.
 Anti-malware and ransomware software rely on behavior-based protection to detect unusual activity and alert you regarding suspicious behavior.

 Spam Filtering and Best Practices